Ask an Explorer

 Answers from: Lori Savage, Educator at Sea

-Our Ocean Science and Math Collaborative Project participants viewed the OE Ring of Fire 06 website.
+Our Ocean Science and Math Collaborative Project participants viewed the Ocean Explorer Submarine Ring of Fire 2006 Web site.
 We all enjoyed learning about the cruise so far.
-We had a question: are all the islands inhabited?
-For example, is Rota 1 big enough to have a year-round population?
+We had a question: Are all the islands inhabited?
+For example, is NW Rota-1 big enough to have a year-round population?
 It looks so small in the visualization.

-Guam has a population of 163,500 at this time, and is the most populous of the Micronesian Islands.
+Guam has a population of 163,500 at this time, and it is the most populous of the Micronesian Islands.
 Within the Marianas Islands we are traversing on the west side, only four are populated at this time: Saipan at 62,392, Tinian at 3,540, Rota with 3,283, and Alamagan with 6.
-Three islands, Agrihan, Paga, and Anatahan, were evacuated in 1990 due to volcanic activity.
+Three islands — Agrihan, Paga, and Anatahan — were evacuated in 1990 due to volcanic activity.
 We can see Anatahan today (April 29) from the ship, and upon inspection with binoculars, we can see that it has volcanic smoke coming from its crater.
-It would be interesting to find out about the 6 people living on Alamagan and to visit the other uninhabited islands.
+It would be interesting to find out about the six people living on Alamagan and to visit the other uninhabited islands.

 (top)

-Questions from: Linda Daugherty's students from Portland Community College
+Questions from: Linda Daugherty's students, Portland Community College

 What kind of gas does Jason run off, and how long can it stay underwater?